vanga/indian-supreme-court-judgments/README.md

-Download the cleaned metadata from [here](./data/metadata/clean/judgments.csv)
+Download the cleaned metadata from [here](./data/metadata/clean/judgments.csv) PDF judgmetns and the metadata can be downloaded from [Kaggle](https://www.kaggle.com/datasets/vangap/indian-supreme-court-judgments/data) which gets updated weekly.

 * Gets metadata about judgments from API.
 The details of API are figured out by inspecting the android app traffic.